 In providing hospice care, we are pressed to meet regulations, sending multiple professionals to the patient’s home within a week of signing onto hospice or palliative care – and understandably so – they are a bit overwhelmed by the number of people coming to meet them to provide services.

 The shock of limited life expectancy, the burden of caregiving and feelings of overwhelm sometimes leave those who are experiencing the terminal illness and their loved ones in a state of constant protection.
-Many people find that they search for and still lack the vocabulary to adequately describe their emotions, and many use denial and avoidance to protect themselves from the pain.
+Many people find they search for and still lack the vocabulary to adequately describe their emotions, and many use denial and avoidance to protect themselves from the pain.
 Even though this is an understandable attempt to help themselves feel better, not speaking of the emotions associated with the grief (or anticipatory grief) may leave them feeling isolated and misunderstood.

 That said, there will always be those who don’t want to open up about their emotions, and our job is not to force conversation, but to be a willing participant who can hold emotional space for them – by just being present, reminiscing, discussing current events, sharing things in common, and building rapport and trust.

-There are times when we feel we aren’t “getting anywhere” with a patient or family member – but each time we visit, we are building a relationship of consistency, trust, familiarity, and rapport.
+Sometimes we feel we aren’t “getting anywhere” with a patient or family member – but each time we visit, we are building a relationship of consistency, trust, familiarity, and rapport.

 So for all of those times when you thought you didn’t get very far in the visit with your patient or their family member – rest easy.
 Establishing trust and rapport is the foundation of a therapeutic relationship.